Kick101/vaults/Ideas and Improvements/Security+/Attacks, Threats, and Vulnerabilities.md

 - Examples: session hijacking, and denial-of-service (DoS) attacks.

 #### Layer 2 attacks
-- __Address Resolution Protocol (ARP) poisoning:__ Sending ARP packets across the LAN that contain the attacker’s MAC address and the target’s IP address.
+- __Address Resolution Protocol (ARP) poisoning:__ Sending _unsoliciated ARP replies between two endpoints that contain the attacker’s MAC address_ with endpoints IP addresses.
-- __Media access control (MAC) flooding:__ Forcing legitimate MAC table contents out of the switch and forcing a unicast flooding behavior.
-Potentially sends sensitive info to areas of the network where it is not normally intended to go.
+- __Media access control (MAC) flooding:__ Attacker _floods a network switch with a large number of fake MAC addresses_, causing the switch to overload and potentially disrupt network communication, causes a denial of service (DoS).
 - __MAC cloning:__ _Duplicates the MAC address of a device_, allowing attacker to appear as a trusted device.

 #### Domain name system (DNS)